Children and Youth

 Most Unitarian Universalist congregations have child dedication ceremonies for infants and children.
 This special ritual is a blessing for the new life within our community, an expression of the hopes of the parents, and a promise by the congregation to support and nurture the child in its spiritual life.
-Our next Child Dedication will be Sunday, December 18.
+Our next Child Dedication will be Sunday, May 21.
 Please contact Rev. Joan at ucm.revjoan @gmail.com or Liza Earle-Centers, Acting DRE ucm.dre @gmail.com if you’d like more information and/or you’d like your child to be a part of such a dedication ceremony.
-Please let us know by Dec.
-9. Keep your eye out for announcements about another dedication ceremony in the spring, if this date does not work for your family.
+Please let us know by May 12.
+Keep your eye out for announcements about another dedication ceremony in the fall, if this date does not work for your family.

 Please register your child(ren) if they are participating in any religious education programming during this church year.
 We need a new one each year, for each child: babies who may try the nursery through 12th graders.
 It’s quick and easy and helps us meet their needs and yours.
 Thank you!

 - Help us keep our kids happy during coffee hour.
 Sign-up here to help with the snack table.